fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> How can you get a feeling of company culture at an interview?

 > Fredrik, will anyone thank you if you fix things?

 > Hey Fredrik, what gets the job done in programming?
 Is it a persistence, knowledge, communication...
 A combination of some skills?